replikativ/superv.async/README.md

 the projects might merge again.
 The binding approach also has a performance penalty though.
-Since the boundary of both error handling libraries is the exception mechanism and core.async channels, they still compose, but supervision will will not compose with `full.async` contexts.
+Since the boundary of both error handling libraries is the exception mechanism and core.async channels, they still compose, but supervision will not compose with `full.async` contexts.

 ## Usage